luccas-specht/dragons-challence/README.md

 - Get informations about a specific dragon like name, type, description and picture
 - Try access a page that doesn't exists you'll be redirect to the page not found screen

+## Production review

+If you want to take a look at production mode, it's [here](https://dragons-challenge.vercel.app).

 ## Architecture